edadma/funl-old/README.md

 Here are the steps.

-1. Download the latest release from <https://dl.bintray.com/edadma/generic/funl-dev.jar>.
+1. Download the latest release from <https://dl.bintray.com/edadma/generic/funl-0.18.jar>.
 2. Create a directory where FunL should be installed.
 2. Start a shell.
 3. Enter `cd <path to jar>`
-4. Enter `unzip funl-dev.jar bin/funl -d <path to funl>`
+4. Enter `unzip funl-0.18.jar bin/funl -d <path to funl>`
 5. Enter `chmod a+x <path to funl>/bin/*`
-6. Enter `cp funl-dev.jar <path to funl>/bin`
+6. Enter `cp funl-0.18.jar <path to funl>/bin`
 7. Open ~/.profile in an editor.
 8. Add `PATH="<path to funl>/bin:$PATH"`
 9. Enter `source ~/.profile`